opencor/opencor.github.io/user/_sources/plugins/editing/cellmlAnnotationView.rst.txt

    :align: center
    :scale: 25%

-If you ever come across such a type of annotations and think that OpenCOR ought to recognise it, then please do `get in touch <https://opencor.ws/contactUs.html>`__.
+If you ever come across such a type of annotations and think that OpenCOR ought to recognise it then please do `get in touch <https://opencor.ws/contactUs.html>`__.